 During the holidays, many people’s thoughts turn toward giving to others.
-While you might want to give, just for the joy of charity, there is no reason to discount the advantage that can come with donating as well.
+While you might want to give, just for the joy of charity, there’s no reason to discount the benefits that can come with donating as well.

 Donating Money and Goods

 One of the most straightforward ways to donate is to directly give money to a charity.
 (If you want the tax deduction, though, make sure that you double check the charity’s tax exempt status.
 Donations to some non-profits aren’t actually tax-deductible.)

 You can also donate goods for a tax deduction.
 The goods have to be in good condition, though, and you will need to get a receipt.

 Donating Stock to Charity

 Another option is to donate your stock to charity.
-You are exempt from capital gains taxes on the earnings when you donate appreciated stock to charity (since you haven’t received the cash directly).
+The good thing is, you’re exempt from capital gains taxes on the earnings when you donate appreciated stock to charity (since you haven’t received the cash directly).

 Now, though, it might have dropped back to $25 a share for a value of $5,000.
-You still have capital gains of $3000, but you are exempt from paying the tax on them.
+You still have capital gains of $3,000, but you are exempt from paying the tax on them.
 Plus, you can deduct the entire $5,000 value from your income because of your donation.

 A losing stock, though, might not be the best option for a donation, since you can only deduct the value of the stock, and you wouldn’t have to worry about capital gains anyway.
 Instead, consider selling your losing stock first.
 You can deduct the loss as an investment.

 Indeed, a deduction reduces your taxable income.
 If you have enough deductions, your income is reduced, so you pay less in taxes because of your lower income.
 And, if you plan things correctly, you might able to reduce your income sufficiently to stay in a lower tax bracket.